6 Most Exciting Dallas Restaurant Openings To Look Forward To This Spring

 4422 Gaston Avenue

-This Dallas-based Mexican pop-up restaurant and 2023 James Beard semifinalist is moving into a permanent “casita” at the former Cry Wolf space in East Dallas.
-This May, Molino Olōyō will begin serving multi-course menus in its brick-and-mortar tasting room, as well as street-style fare in a “fonda” and agave-forward cocktails and wine in the mezcaleria.
+Dallas-based Mexican pop-up restaurant Molino Olōyō (and 2023 James Beard semifinalist) is moving into a permanent “casita” at the former Cry Wolf space in East Dallas.
+On May 26, Olōyō will begin serving multi-course menus in its brick-and-mortar tasting room, as well as street-style fare in a “fonda” and agave-forward cocktails and wine in the mezcaleria.
+The intimate 23-seat restaurant will center on “heirloom masa featuring seasonal produce from Texas-based ranches and sustainably sourced seafood.”
+Sharing the same kitchen, the more casual neighborhood concept, Molino Olōyō, will open next door later this year.
+It will serve” favorites such as wagyu suadero tacos, camarones zarandeados, and churros.”

 2323 N. Henderson Avenue, Suite 107